utnet-org/utility-sdk-rs/examples/adder/README.md

 # ABI

-Showcases how to generate ABI from a UNC contract.
+Showcases how to generate ABI from a Utility contract.

 ## Install ABI Cargo Extension

-The Unc ABI cargo extension can be installed from source [here](https://github.com/utnet-org/cargo-unc).
+The Utility ABI cargo extension can be installed from source [here](https://github.com/utnet-org/cargo-unc).

 ## Generating ABI